 However, you need to make sure that you work with a service provider who does provide the surrounding support PAs need.
 At Wing, every assistant is tagged with a Customer Success Manager.
 This person remains responsible for understanding your business needs and task requirements.
 They will also help train your personal assistant as required.

-Managed personal assistants get mentorship
+Your assistants get mentorship

 Another benefit when you hire a managed virtual assistant is that they may get mentorship from their service provider.
 In fact, when you hire a managed VA through Wing, you’re not just hiring an independent contractor; you’re hiring an entire support team that can help turn tasks into processes and resolve any issues or roadblocks they may run into.

+The virtual assistant hourly rate you pay when you subscribe to a managed service includes all costs related to sourcing, hiring, and retaining assistants.
 When you hire a managed virtual assistant you also avoid paying for the costs of hiring and training a new employee.
 This can save you a lot of money in sunk costs and lost productivity.

 Wing Assistants – Managed, Trained, Dedicated Assistants